Commercial Vehicle DUI in California – Vehicle Code 23152(d)

 Commercial vehicle drivers may have the same defenses to a DUI charge as other drivers.
 Those defenses can include that:

-Put simply, you are going to need experienced legal representation to have the best chance at a favorable on your case.
+Put simply, you will need experienced legal representation to have the best chance at a favorable outcome in your case.

-We need to first review any strengths and weaknesses in your case in order to develop an effective defense strategy.
+We need to review your case's strengths and weaknesses first to develop an effective defense strategy.

 Negotiation with the prosecutor may be possible to avoid the formal filing of charges, known as "prefiling intervention.”
 Eisner Gorin LLP is located in Los Angeles County.
 You can consult with our expert defense lawyers by calling (310) 328-3776.